BlaqueDevs/se-assignment-day-4-software-project-management-Omomayorwah/README.md

 Decentralized Security with Blockchain that uses blockchain encryption for tamper-proof data storage.
 Quantum-Resistant Encryption; an advanced post-quantum cryptography to future-proof data security.
 ## 12. What data is available regarding the market size and growth potential for your software?
+By 2025, the cybersecurity market is projected to reach an impressive figure of US$202.98bn worldwide.
+The Cybersecurity market is anticipated to witness a remarkable revenue growth in the coming years.
+Furthermore, the market is expected to exhibit a steady annual growth rate of 7.58% from 2025 to 2029 (CAGR 2025-2029).
+This growth trajectory will result in a substantial market volume of US$271.91bn by 2029.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+Understanding market trends allows me to strategically position my products by identifying emerging needs, adapting features to align with changing consumer preferences, and developing solutions that address gaps in the market, ultimately leading to more relevant and competitive software development.